Gone are the days of manual processes — the future is automation.

 Step 4: Introduce automation into your workflow

-The words “workflow’ and “automation” go hand in hand.
-To make manual processes obsolete, it’s important to manage your workflow properly.
+The words “workflow" and “automation” go hand in hand.
+To make manual processes obsolete, it’s important to design workflows properly.

 Step 5: Evaluate the workflow with a test-run